matklad/terminal-editor/plan.md

   lines.
   Implementation notes: Added maxOutputLines property (default 50) and setMaxOutputLines() method for configurability.
 Output combines stdout and stderr, limiting to last N lines when exceeded.
-- [ ] implement settings for line limit, such that the user can adjust that.
+- [X] implement settings for line limit, such that the user can adjust that.
+  Implementation notes: Added "terminal-editor.maxOutputLines" configuration setting in package.json with default value of 50 (range 1-10000).
+Refactored to maintain model/view separation by creating TerminalSettings interface in model.ts and VSCodeTerminalSettings adapter in extension.ts.
+Terminal constructor now accepts settings parameter instead of directly accessing VS Code APIs.
+Added waitForCompletion() method to Terminal for testing and enhanced test to actually verify line limiting by executing a node process that generates 20 lines and confirming output is limited to 5 lines.
 - [ ] change `Terminal.status` function to return runtime and status informatino.
 Runtime should  be consice, human readable: `1m 3s`.
 - [ ] Implement `.run` user-visible command.
 It should execute currnt command line.
 It should also